1Kxhu/CuoreUI/README.md

 **CuoreUI might be the solution.**

-I will update CuoreUI for as long as I can!
+CuoreUI will be alive for as long as possible!

 ## 💾 Where to install?
 `dotnet add package CuoreUI.Winforms`